 About HMS Victory

-HMS Victory is one of the world’s oldest and most famous warships.
-No other surviving ship has served in the American Revolution, the French Revolutionary War and the Napoleonic Wars.
+HMS Victory is one of the world’s oldest and most famous warships, and is the only ship to have served in the American Revolution, the French Revolutionary War, and the Napoleonic Wars.
 In fact, it was her role as the flagship of British hero Vice Admiral Lord Horatio Nelson during his final battle of the Napoleonic Wars for which HMS Victory is most renowned.

-Launched in 1765 and commissioned by the Royal Navy in 1778, HMS Victory was a first rate ship of the line.
-Her first main role was during the American Revolution under Admiral Keppel.
+Launched in 1765 and commissioned by the Royal Navy in 1778, HMS Victory was a first-rate ship, witnessing her first main role during the American Revolution under Admiral Keppel.

-In 1793, HMS Victory formed part of the fleet during the French Revolutionary Wars and under Lord Hood.
-HMS Victory was also the warship under the remit of Admiral Sir John Jervis in his victory against a Spanish fleet at the Battle of Cape St. Vincent in 1797.
-However, it was her role in the Napoleon Wars which would define HMS Victory.
+In 1793, HMS Victory formed part of the fleet during the French Revolutionary Wars under Lord Hood, and in 1797 was also the warship under the remit of Admiral Sir John Jervis in his victory against a Spanish fleet at the Battle of Cape St. Vincent.
+However, it was her role in the Napoleonic Wars which would define HMS Victory.